 If you change or end your enrollment with Buckeye Health Plan, it will take time before your new coverage begins.
 Refer to page 213 for more information.
-During this time, you will keep getting your Medicare and Medicaid services through our plan.
+During this time, keep getting your Medicare and Medicaid services through our plan.

-- You should use our network pharmacies to get your prescriptions filled.
-Usually, your prescription drugs are covered only if they are filled at a network pharmacy including through our mail order pharmacy services. - If you are hospitalized on the day that your membership changes or ends, your hospital stay will be covered by our plan until you are discharged.
+- Use our network providers to receive medical care. - Use our network pharmacies including through our mail-order pharmacy services to get your prescriptions filled. - If you are hospitalized on the day that your membership in Buckeye Health Plan changes or ends, our plan will cover your hospital stay until you are discharged.
 This will happen even if your new health coverage begins before you are discharged.